 At Omaha Beach, Florent Plana pays tribute to the Bedford Boys.
 Behind the scenes of the shoot

-At the origin of the project, a personal attachment
+At the root of the project is a personal attachment

 Florent Plana’s documentary will focus mainly on the Bedford Boys, young soldiers all from the city of Bedford in Virginia, United States.
 His wife, Jenny Post, is from that same city.
 After meeting veterans who landed in the Dog Green area and their families, the subject of the documentary kind of took hold.
 Florent Plana has established a partnership with the National D-Day Memorial in Bedford , which gives him access to letters and objects belonging to city veterans.